J-1 Exchange Visitor

 The J-1 Student Intern category requires the submission of a written evaluation of the scholar's performance.

-This evaluation should be submitted via ISD by the scholar.
-Our template may be used or the supervisor and scholar can create their own evaluation.
+This evaluation should be submitted via iServices by the scholar

 Leave of Absence Authorization

-All J-1 scholars who will be out of the country for more than 30 days for business should notify the International Faculty & Scholars Office (IFSO).
-For additional leave of absence information visit IFSO's webpage Leave of Absence Authorization for information regarding requirements and how to request.
+All J-1 scholars who will be out of the country for more than 30 days for business should notify our office.
+For additional leave of absence information visit ISEO's webpage Leave of Absence Authorization for information regarding requirements and how to request.

 Occasional Lectures and Consultations

-Scholars may receive payment for occasional lectures or short-term consultations at another institution or company, provided certain requirements are met, and only with employment authorization from IFSO.
-View the requirements and how to request authorization on IFSO's webpage Occasional Lectures and Consultations.
+Scholars may receive payment for occasional lectures or short-term consultations at another institution or company, provided certain requirements are met, and only with employment authorization from their Scholar Advisor.
+View the requirements and how to request authorization on the Occasional Lectures and Consultations webpage.

 J-1 Program Completion